The Flash: Wally West

 Wallace Rudolph "Wally" West is the nephew of both Iris West and Barry Allen, by marriage, and was introduced in The Flash #110 (1959).
 When West was about ten years old, he was visiting his uncle's police laboratory, and the freak accident that gave Allen his powers repeated itself, bathing West in electrically charged chemicals.
 Now possessing the same powers as his uncle, West donned a copy of his uncle's outfit and became the young, crime fighter, Kid Flash.
 After the events of Crisis on Infinite Earths where Barry Allen was killed, Wally took over as the fastest man alive.
 Following the events of Infinite Crisis, Wally, his wife Linda, and their twins left Earth for an unknown dimension.

 Wally, his wife, and their twins were pulled back from the Speed Force by the Legion of Super-Heroes at the conclusion of The Lightning Saga.
 This set the stage for Wally West's return as the Flash after the events of The Flash: Fastest Man Alive #13 (see Bart Allen), in All Flash #1, and with The Flash (vol. 2) series, which resumed with issue #231 in August 2007.
 It subsequently ends with issue #247, and West, along with all the other Flash characters, play a large role in 2009's The Flash: Rebirth.
-He briefly appears in the Blackest Night story arc, but shortly thereafter, the New 52 was launched and the character was nowhere to be seen.
-He is back as the Flash in DC Rebirth with a new red and silver costume, and joined the Titans.
-After a series of events, Wally is restored as the central character of The Flash series, becoming the primary Scarlet Speedster again since The Flash #771 (2021), where Wally's adventures as the Fastest Man Alive are currently published, and returned to his main red and gold Flash costume.
+After the New 52 reboot, Wally was removed from DC continuity but returned during DC Rebirth using a new red and silver costume, to a world that had forgotten his existence due to a combination of Barry and Dr. Manhattan meddling with reality during Flashpoint and the villain Abra Kadabra wiping the memory of Wally's existence.
+After Manhattan undid the meddling he'd caused to reality, Wally was restored to the timeline and his family eventually returned as well.
+Barry returned the mantle of the primary Flash to Wally after Barry elected to join the multiverse-travelling team Justice Incarnate.
+Wally's return as the main character of The Flash series began in The Flash #771 (2021) and is still the main Flash as of 2024.